 Select Yes for the BIOS to implement all IP/MAC address changes at the next system boot.
 The options are No and Yes.
 If this option is set to Yes, the following items will display:

 IPMI LAN Selection

 Use this feature to select the type of the IPMI LAN.
 The options are Dedicated, Shared, and Failover.

 VLAN

-Select Enabled for IPMI VLAN support.
-The options are Disabled and Enabled.
+Select Enabled to enable IPMI VLAN function support.
+The options are Enabled and Disabled.

 Configuration Address Source